THE SLUGGARDS

 “They’re smarter than shit!”
 Elson declared.

-How right he was.
-Today I still remind myself--Guitarro doesn’t mean stupid!, and parenthetically neither does "Sluggard."
+I would soon learn how right he was.
+Today I still remind myself--Guitarro doesn’t mean stupid!, and parenthetically neither does Sluggard.

 Elson kept a bottle of Johnny Walker Black Label in the back room.
 It was safe enough there.
 Sluggards don’t like scotch.
 Won’t touch it.